C String Extraction: Standard, Custom & Multibyte Guide

 4.2 Basic Substring Extraction Function

-Using the standard library allows copying and searching substrings, but there are issues such as:
+Using the standard library allows copying and searching substrings, but there are issues such as the following.

-• strncpy does not automatically add a null character '\0'
+• strncpy does not automatically add the null character '\0'

-• strchr and strstr can only perform partial searches
+• strchr and strstr can only perform partial search

-Therefore, creating custom functions that can be tailored to specific needs is effective.
+Therefore, creating a custom function that can be tailored to specific needs is effective.

 Function Specification